Narwel99/Selective-attention-in-VLMs/README.md

 - the frames with the bouding boxes (for visualization)
 - the frames with the masks (for visualization)
 - the segmentation masks (.npy files used for Model inference process)
-- the reconstructied video with the bouding boxes , IDs and masks
+- the reconstructed video with the bouding boxes , IDs and masks
 - the reconstructied video with masks only (different colors on objects for visualization)
 - the tracking results for each objects accross frames
 - the selections made (coordinate points to select an object for segmentation)